tarantool/doc/doc/book/admin/monitoring/metrics_reference.rst

                 the vinyl page index, and the vinyl bloom filters.
         *   -   ``tnt_info_memory_lua``
             -   Number of bytes used for the Lua runtime.
-                The Lua memory is limited to 2 GB per instance.
                 Monitoring this metric can prevent memory overflow.
         *   -   ``tnt_info_memory_net``
             -   Number of bytes used for network input/output buffers.